martakarass/adept-manuscript/README.md

 ## `data`

+## `data-results`

 ## `figures`

 Contains PNG files of the manuscript figures.

 ## `R`

+- `run-application-example.R` - Code to perform stride pattern segmentation from Application example in the manuscript.
+Segmentation results are stored at "data-results/application-example-segmentation.csv".

-- `estimate-empirical-pattern.R` - Code to estimate stride pattern templates based on a data set of of manually pre-segmented strides.
+- `data-estimate-empirical-pattern.R` - Code to estimate stride pattern templates based on a data set of of manually pre-segmented strides.
 The code was used to generate `stride_template` object attached to the `adeptdata` package.

 - `figure-adept-concept.R` - Code to generate manuscript figures:
     - Figure 2: visualization of the translation and scaling operations on the data.